kenjennings/C64-Breakout-for-Atari/README.md

 ---

 This is primarily a demonstration in porting code between platforms.
-As a Breakout clone it's a pretty lame version of Breakout.
-It exhibits many of the worst behaviors of bad Breakout clones:
+As a Breakout clone it's pretty lame exhibiting many of the worst behaviors of bad Breakout clones:
 - Gigantic ball
 - Four rows of bricks instead of 8 rows.
 - No speed progression.